guyellis/free-the-prisoner/puzzles/mountain-lion-cub/setup.md

-# The Montessori Academy Mountain Lion Cub
+# The Mountain Lion Cub

 ## Clues and Puzzles

-In the `printables` folder is a collection of documents that will need to be printed and used for the game:
+In the `printables` folder is a collection of documents that will need to be printed and used for the game.

 ## Equipment